Written by Shanice Stewart-Jones

 One thing that is abundantly clear when exploring the answer to this question is that no-code does have its limits.
 While no-code is empowering and allows you to do a hell of a lot (as you’ll see from the list below), if you want to, say, build a super-complex SaaS or mobile app, you’re probably going to need custom code to help you get there.

-But that shouldn’t stop you from running with your business idea, particularly if it falls into one of the categories below.
+But that shouldn’t stop you from running with your business idea, particularly if it falls into one of the categories below, and you're happy with the fact you may need to hire developers one day (but not necessarily!).

 We’ve listed 30 businesses you could launch within one month (taking into account research, building, and marketing — some can be done in a week or even a day) using only no-code tools.